Blog

 Without accurate and comprehensive documentation, essential information can remain siloed, making it harder for others to step in and sustain the same level of effectiveness.

-The ensuing chaos of the Leaky Bucket
+The Consequences of Ignoring the Leaky Bucket Syndrome

 How bad can it be when knowledge is lost?
 Probably worse than you think!